intersystems/multi-model-exercise/README.md

 	* If on a Windows:
 		* Run `./pyodbc_wheel/ODBC-2019.1.0.510.0-win_x64.exe`
 		* Run `pip install pyodbc`
+			* If the `pip` command is not recognized, you can also use `py -m pip install` for any `pip` installation command.

 2. In your preferred IDE or text editor, open `python/createSchema.py` and scroll down to the `create_employee` function.
-Below the function declaration, insert the following code:
+Below the function declaration, insert the following code (make sure that the variable name is declared at the same indentation level as the preceding declarations.
+Since python uses white space to process control flow, you will need to paste this code into the :

 	```python
 	create_employee = """